-- 1. Watch the introductory video posted for this lab on the labs page.
-This should give you an overview of how the lab and prelab submission works - 2.
-Read the entire lab assignment.
-You should ensure you have a good understanding of the requirements. - 3.
-Sketch out the basic logic of your game using a flowchart or state diagram, or by writing a basic main() function.
+- 3. Think about how will you store, shuffle, and deal cards, and write down some ideas.
+For example, how will you represent the cards in memory?
+Will a card be represented by an integer?
+A sequence of characters?
+A struct with multiple elements?
+All of these are valid options.
+How will you ensure the cards are dealt randomly? - 4.
+Sketch out the basic logic of your game using a state diagram, flowchart, or by writing a basic main() function.
 You can find a code example for structuring your main() as a state machine on the labs page with the resources for this assignment.
-You do not need to implement/diagram all of the function calls or write code that can compile-the goal of this is to get you to think about how you will tackle the problem before you do the lab! - 4.
-Think about how will you store, shuffle, and deal cards, and write down some ideas.
+You do not need to implement/diagram all of the function calls or even write code that compiles-the goal of this is to get you to think about how you will tackle the problem before you do the lab!